aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 3. In the **Cloud and network** section, click **Actions (\...)**.
 4. Choose **Change cloud or region** from the dropdown menu.
-5. In the **Migrate service to another cloud** window, select the **VPC** tab and choose the appropriate region for your project\'s dedicated VPC.
+5. In the **Migrate service to another cloud** window, select the **VPC** tab and choose the appropriate region for your project's dedicated VPC.
 Make sure the `Public Internet` tag is noted.
 6. Start the migration process.
-Afterwards, monitor for the Project VPC tag to appear on the service's page, which signifies the successful migration.
+Afterwards, monitor for the `Project VPC` tag to appear on the service's page, which signifies the successful migration.

 In [Aiven Console](https://console.aiven.io/), use the **Cloud and VPC**
-\> **Migrate cloud** section on the service\'s **Overview** page to migrate your Aiven services into a VPC.
+\> **Migrate cloud** section on the service's **Overview** page to migrate your Aiven services into a VPC.
 Note the `Public Internet` tag.

 Ensure that you select the region from the `VPC` tab.
 This is a dedicated VPC for your project.

 Ensure that you see the `Project VPC` tag after migration.
-You can monitor the migration status on the service\'s page in [Aiven Console](https://console.aiven.io/).
+You can monitor the migration status on the service's page in [Aiven Console](https://console.aiven.io/).

 ## Testing the service connections